You Have To Treat The Whole Problem.

 Getting Help For Co-Occurring Conditions

 Sometimes the mental problem occurs first.
 This can lead people to use alcohol or drugs that make them feel better temporarily.
 Sometimes the substance abuse occurs first.
 Over time, that can lead to emotional and mental problems.
 Either way, someone experiencing a substance abuse addiction along with a co-occurring mental disorder must be treated for both conditions.
 For the treatment to be effective, the person needs to stop using alcohol or drugs.
-Dual diagnosis treatment may include a combination of behavioral therapy, medicines, and support groups to address and correct mental health issues that lead to or continue the cycle of substance abuse.
+Treatment may include a combination of behavioral therapy, medicines, and support groups to address and correct mental health issues that lead to or continue the cycle of substance abuse.

 You can get help for co-occurring disorders.
 There is a dual-diagnosis treatment that works.
 Vertava Health has a program for you that will work.
 Don’t wait.
 Call now.